This article looks at what exactly buy and sell walls are, as well as how to interpret what they mean for cryptocurrency trading.

 But in many cases orders are not made as-is.
 Orders are made when the coin an investor is watching reaches the desired price.
-For example, if the coin trades at $15 an investor can place an order to buy at $14.
+For example, if BTC price is $10,015, an investor can place an order to buy at $10,014.
 That way once the coin reaches $14 and the investor has a good chance of getting matched with a willing seller.
 So, using the order book, a buyer indicates a particular price at which they would like to buy a coin, and how many they want to buy.

 As I mentioned earlier, these walls can be useful to suggest when to invest or divest in certain coins and currencies.
 The primary concern with using buy and sell walls as an indication of a coin’s health is that they can be manufactured.
 It is therefore important to figure out if the sell wall is real or artificial.